gtheys/geerttheys.com/content/fresh-start/index.md

 +++
+title = "Fresh start"
-title = "Fresh start and a new blog" date = 2024-07-13 draft = False
+description = "Fresh new start on writing about topics I love." date = 2024-07-13 draft = false

 [taxonomies]
 tags = ["Opinion", "Personal"]

 [extra]
 keywords = "Writing"
-toc = true
+toc = false
 +++

-# Why?
+I have been dabling in blogs since the 90s.
+I have written some content but never persisted in it or put in discpline forward.

+This will be an effort to change that.
+You could read my [last attempt](http://old.geerttheys.com) but me mindfull there is no https option.

 ## In the age of video and short video content?